What is plastic bronchitis?

 Historically, plastic bronchitis was diagnosed when patients coughed up cast material or cast material was found during bronchoscopy, a procedure used to look inside the airways and lungs.
 Other tests, such as chest X-ray, can show that the affected lung is not expanding normally, but this is not a diagnostic finding by itself.

 Plastic bronchitis is treated by a team of experts that specialize in lymphatic imaging and interventions.
-At The Children's Hospital of Philadelphia, patients have access to a specialized Center for Lymphatic Imaging and Interventions.
+At The Children's Hospital of Philadelphia, patients have access to a specialized Jill and Mark Fishman Center for Lymphatic Disorders.
 Treatment depends on the exact cause and the patient’s anatomy.

 In all patients, the first step involves careful mapping of the anatomy and flow of the lymphatic system.
 This is done using a specialized MRI technique called dynamic contrast MR lymphangiography.
 During this procedure, an MRI contrast agent is injected directly into the lymphatic system.